The Complexity of Simplicity

 (Johann Wolfgang von Goethe)

 Complexity rises spontaneously in nature through processes such as self-organization.
-Emergent phenomena are common as are emergent traits, not reducible to basic components, interactions, or properties.
+Emergent phenomena are common as are emergent traits, both classes not reducible to basic components, interactions, or properties.
+Complex order is derived from simpler randomness or chaos, for example, but cannot be traced back to it in a linear, monovalent fashion (see note).

-Complexity does not, therefore, imply the existence of a designer or a design.
-Complexity does not imply the existence of intelligence and sentient beings.
-On the contrary, complexity usually points towards a natural source and a random origin.
-Complexity and artificiality are often incompatible.
+Complexity in nature does not imply the existence of a designer or a design.
+Natural complexity does not indicate, let alone prove the existence of intelligence and sentient beings.
+On the contrary, complexity in nature usually points towards a natural source and a random origin.
+Natural complexity and artificiality are often incompatible.

 Artificial designs and objects are found only in unexpected ("unnatural") contexts and environments.
 Natural objects are totally predictable and expected.
 Artificial creations are efficient and, therefore, simple and parsimonious.
 Natural objects and processes are not.